NBA Rumors: Trae Young Excited To Play With Jeremy Lin, ‘I’m Looking To Picking His Brain’

 After trading Dennis Schroder to the Oklahoma City Thunder, it is crystal clear that the Atlanta Hawks plan to undergo a full-scale rebuild.
 Their decision to trade the draft rights of Euro star Luka Doncic to the Dallas Mavericks in exchange for the draft rights of Trae Young and a future first-round pick earned plenty of criticisms around the league.
 However, the Hawks look confident that they made the right decision to make Young the centerpiece of their rebuilding process.

-In his lone season playing for the Oklahoma Sooners, Trae Young has shown lots of potentials to become a superstar in the league.
+In his lone season playing for the Oklahoma Sooners, Trae Young has shown lots of potential to become a superstar in the league.
 With his ability to knock down three-pointers, the 19-year-old point guard has drawn comparisons to Stephen Curry of the Golden State Warriors.
 As of now, Young is expected to compete for the starting role against Jeremy Lin, who the Hawks acquired from the Brooklyn Nets via trade.

 Young and Lin play the same position and are more effective with the ball in their hands.
-However, Young doesn’t feel any pressure or worried about Lin stealing the spotlight in Atlanta’s backcourt.
+However, Young doesn’t feel any pressure and isn’t worried about Lin stealing the spotlight in Atlanta’s backcourt.
 According to Michael Scotto of The Athletic, Young strongly believes he and Lin will “work really well together.”

 “From what I’ve heard, he’s going to be a great mentor for me,” Young said of Lin.
 “We’ve been talking.
 He’s a good dude.
 He’s been through the highest of highs and the lowest of lows.
 He’s seen it all, so I’m looking forward to picking his brain.”